Frequently Asked Questions

 Common Species

-There are five main species of dragon fruit in the genus Selenicereus:
+Although there are many , here are the five main species of dragon fruit in the genus Selenicereus:

-4. Selenicereus Guatemalensis - Pink-skinned with white flesh, similar to S. Undatus but with different growth characteristics
+4. Selenicereus Guatemalensis - Pink skinned with magenta flesh, similar to S. Undatus but with different growth characteristics

 Popular Named Varieties